mpg-age-bioinformatics/flaski/CONTRIBUTING.md

 Please use `jupyter` as described above to test `pyflaski`.

-If new/additional python packages please don't forget to add them to `requirements.txt`.
+If new/additional python packages are requiresd please don't forget to add them to `requirements.txt`.
 Alternatively, run
 ```bash
 ./utils/getenv.sh > requirements.txt
 ```